Page: 1 2

-The Act sets out to ensure that researchers may only process data about other living individuals where they have a clear legal purpose for doing so and subject to certain prescribed exemptions, the use of personal information for research falls within its remit.
-Staff and students engaged in research at the University are obliged therefore to comply with the requirements of the eight data protection principles, this Code of Practice, the Code of Practice on Research Integrity, and any associated guidance, when collecting and processing personal data for research purposes.
+Data Protection legislation sets out to ensure that researchers may only process data about other living individuals where they have a clear legal purpose for doing so and subject to certain prescribed exemptions, the use of personal information for research falls within its remit.
+Staff and students engaged in research at the University are obliged therefore to comply with the requirements of the data protection principles, this Code of Practice, the Research and Data Protection Guidance and any associated guidance, when collecting and processing personal data for research purposes.
 In addition to computerised records these requirements apply to written records held in a structured filing system, digital and microfiche records and video recordings.
 Students who are authorised to hold or process personal data on computer, online or in manual format are also required to sign an Oath of Confidentiality at the start of their research project.

 There are two options to consider in using personal data for research:

-b) Anonymise the data to be used so that it no longer falls within the Act's definition of personal data.
+b) Anonymise the data to be used so that it no longer falls within the legislation's definition of personal data.

-6.1.1 Option a) means that all the requirements of the Act must be met and sections 6.2 to 6.5 below apply.
+6.1.1 Option a) means that all the requirements of Data Protection Legislation must be met and sections 6.2 to 6.5 below apply.

 6.1.2 Option b) means that the personal data to be used must be completely anonymised.
 This will only be achieved if it is impossible to identify the subjects from that information together with any other information that the University holds or is likely to hold.
-If that is the case then the data may be used without making arrangements to comply with the Act since the data will no longer fall within the Act's definition of personal data.
+If that is the case then the data may be used without making arrangements to comply with Data Protection Legislation since the data will no longer fall within the legislation's definition of personal data.

 Guidance on anonymisation has been published by the UK Information Commissioner's Office in a Code of Practice on Anonymisation.

-6.2.1 Where processing for research purposes (including statistical or historical purposes) is not used to support measures or decisions targeted at particular individuals, and will not cause substantial distress or damage to a data subject, the data gathered for research purposes is exempt from being processed in accordance with the second and fifth data protection principles.
+6.2.1 Where processing for research purposes (including statistical or historical purposes) is not used to support measures or decisions targeted at particular individuals, will not be detrimental to the rights and freedoms of the data subject, and is subject to the safeguards laid out in the legislation (DPA Part 2 Ch 2 S.19) the data gathered for research purposes is exempt from being processed in accordance with the second and fifth data protection principles.